RiflerRick/Django-Notes/django-rest-framework/README.md

 from rest_framework.decorators import api_view
 from rest_framework.response import Response

-from task.models import Task
+from .models import Task
-from api.serializers import TaskSerializer # this is the serializer that we have written
+from .serializers import TaskSerializer # this is the serializer that we have written

 @api_view(['GET', 'POST'])
 def task_list(request):